LyonSyonII/akin/README.md

 // Will get wrongly expanded because '_' is an identifier fn _ 1()
 ```
-To avoid it, use the raw `#` modifier, making the identifier next to the one it affects to not be separated.
+To avoid it, use the joint modifier `~`, making the next identifier not to be separated.
 ```rust
 let &name = [1];
 fn #_*name()... // *name() is affected by the modifier